-I heard from a young person at a very liberal college, who said judging from Facebook feeds, that among “normal people” in that milieu who publicly express a preference for a candidate, just about all favor Sanders.
+They sense that America is heading in the wrong direction, but emphatically believe only their candidate has the strength and vision to change things.I heard from a young person at a very liberal college, who said judging from Facebook feeds, that among “normal people” in that milieu who publicly express a preference for a candidate, just about all favor Sanders.
 The only Hillary enthusiasts are gay white males.

-The notion of a high-low team-up against the middle remains one of those ideas that are looming just outside the realm of the thinkable.
+“They’re younger, they’re proud of being liberals, and they like Senator Sanders personally,” said Peter A. Brown, assistant director of the Quinnipiac University Poll.The notion of a high-low team-up against the middle remains one of those ideas that are looming just outside the realm of the thinkable.
 It’s too useful.

-Are Trump supporters going to jump through all the hoops required to participate in the peculiar Iowa caucuses?
+Mr. Sanders’s supporters tended to blame the campaign finance system for Washington dysfunction; Mr. Trump’s supporters blamed the politicians who they said cared only about donations.Are Trump supporters going to jump through all the hoops required to participate in the peculiar Iowa caucuses?
 How much of a ground game does Trump have in Iowa?
 Any?
 Is Trump going to wind up looking like Carson Palmer in the NFC conference championship game last Sunday heaving the ball 30 yards downfield on every play?
 But do you still need a ground game in an era of social media when it’s technologically easier to get detailed instructions out to the interested?

 Even as he said he would compete to attract Trump voters, Mr. Sanders distinguished his message from Mr. Trump’s, saying the Republican candidate is “using it to scapegoat minorities.”
 Mr. Trump said he would cool his tone once the campaign battles were over.